JDVila/MockLesson/Variables.md

 Unicode values are written in <b>hexadecimal</b> numbers, or <b>hex</b> for short.
 ASCII values are written in <b>decimal</b> numbers, or <b>dec</b> for short.
 Look at the chart below for more information:<br>
 <br>
 <img src="https://naveenr.net/content/images/2017/03/ascii-codes.gif" alt="Unicode Chart" height="536" width="500">
-🔑 There is something very important to note here: In Java, not all characters are the same.
+🔑 <b>There is something very important to note here:</b> In Java, not all characters are the same.
 This means that uppercase 'A' is not the same as lowercase 'a' in numerical value.
 Look at the chart above - you will see that the uppercase letter 'A' has an ASCII or <b>dec</b> value of 65, while the lowercase letter 'a' has an ASCII or <b>dec</b> value of 97!
 Please remember this difference when assigning char values!